google-deepmind/funsearch/README.md

 This repository accompanies the publication

-> Romera-Paredes, B. et al. Discovering new knowledge using Large Language Models by searching in the program space. *Nature* (2023)
+> Romera-Paredes, B. et al. FunSearch: making new discoveries in mathematical sciences using Large Language Models. *Nature* (2023)

 TODO(matejb): Insert hyperlink and update citation above.